 Additionally, the cost to us for the supply of our products and product candidates manufactured by such third parties may be high and could limit our profitability, even if our third-party product manufacturers develop acceptable manufacturing processes that provide the necessary quantities of our products and product candidates in a compliant and timely manner.
 Furthermore, KKC is our sole supplier of commercial quantities of Crysvita.
-The supply price to us for commercial sales of Crysvita in the United States, Canada and in Latin America, which is 35% of net sales through December 31, 2022 and 30% thereafter, is higher than the typical cost of goods sold by companies focused on rare diseases.
+The supply price to us for commercial sales of Crysvita in Latin America and the transfer price for commercial sales of the product in the United States and Canada is 35% of net sales through December 31, 2022 and 30% thereafter, which is higher than the typical cost of goods sold by companies focused on rare diseases.